 Luckey Tor – Grid ref: SX 685720 – Height 200m a.s.l.

 Luckey Tor is set low in a wooded valley.
-A sheltered Dartmoor climbing location.
+It can be identified on the 1:50k map series by the small crag feature by the river and below ‘Rowbrook’.
+It is a pleasant and sheltered Dartmoor climbing location.

 Lydford Tor – Grid ref: SX 599782 Height: 500m a.s.l.